Ly0n/awesome-robotic-tooling/README.md

 * [pvlib-python](https://github.com/pvlib/pvlib-python) - is a community supported tool that provides a set of functions and classes for simulating the performance of photovoltaic energy systems
 * [WireViz](https://github.com/formatc1702/WireViz) - is a tool for easily documenting cables, wiring harnesses and connector pinouts.
 * [Horizon](https://github.com/horizon-eda/horizon) - EDA is an Electronic Design Automation package supporting an integrated end-to-end workflow for printed circuit board design including parts management and schematic entry.
+* [tigl](https://github.com/DLR-SC/tigl) - The TiGL Geometry Library can be used for the computation and processing of aircraft geometries stored inside CPACS files

 ## Sensor Processing